Research Ethics Committee

 Centre for Disease Prevention and Control

-The CDPC issues permits for the use of patient data recorded in medical records in a specific research where consent cannot be obtained (retrospective studies).
+Authorisations shall be issued for the use of patient data recorded in medical documents in specific research if consent cannot be obtained (retrospective studies).

 Cabinet Regulation No 446 Procedures for Using the Patient Data in a Specific Research/ 04.08.2015